DeneilSantiagoPayumo/Obsidian-Vault/Politics/Notes/Bibliography notes/Hayek/The Iron Cage of Liberty.md

 The first and second - negative liberty.
 The third - positive.
 The fourth...?

 Hayek distrusts political action but offers a positive: a negative conception of liberty and opens possibilities for political intervention.
-Thee desert spring - if the spring is controlled by a monopolist, that is an act of coercion.
+There is a desert spring - if the spring is controlled by a monopolist, that is an act of coercion.

 Coercion is evil, eliminating the person as a real figure.